USA Today Co.: 1984–2013

 In 1984, John Curley was appointed president and COO.
 In 1985, Curley became CEO and continued as president.

 The company was headquartered in Rochester until 1986, when it moved to Arlington County, Virginia.
 Its former headquarters building, the Gannett Building, was listed on the National Register of Historic Places in 1985.

+In 1986, Gannett and former NBC chief executive officer Grant Tinker formed GTG Entertainment, a television production company based at The Culver Studios in Culver City, which produced the first season of Baywatch and the short-lived television version of USA Today titled USA Today: The Television Show.
+It was dissolved in 1990.

+In 1994, the company took over production of Inside Washington, from Post-Newsweek Television, before WJLA-TV and Allbritton Communications took over in 2004.

 Douglas H. McCorkindale succeeded Curley as CEO in 2000 and chairman in 2001.
 That year, the company moved to its headquarters in Tysons Corner, Virginia, a suburb of Washington, D.C.

 Beginning in 2005 at the Fort Myers News-Press, Gannett pioneered the mojo concept of mobile multimedia journalists, reporters who were initially untethered from conventional newsrooms and drove around their communities filing hyperlocal news in various formats including text for print publication, still photos for print and online publication, and audio and video for the News-Press website.
 The practice has spread throughout the chain.

 In 2010, Gannett increased executive salaries and bonuses; for example, Bob Dickey, Gannett's U.S. newspapers division president, was paid $3.4 million in 2010, up from $1.9 million the previous year.
 The next year, the company laid off 700 U.S. employees to cut costs.
 In the memo announcing the layoffs, Dickey wrote, "While we have sought many ways to reduce costs, I regret to tell you that we will not be able to avoid layoffs."